MarcAlva2003/MarcAlva2003/README.md

 I´m Web Front End Developer 📚<br>
 Currently learning Java and MySQL 🤓<br>

-I made a Java ♨ career (180h) at ITMaster, <br>
+I made a Java ♨ career (180h) at ITMaster. <br>
-some YouTube courses about HTML, CSS, Javascript and VueJs <br>
+Some YouTube courses about HTML, CSS, Javascript and VueJs. <br>
-I made a course at Udemy where I learned more about HTML, CSS and Javascript, <br>
-and I learned to use Sass and Gulp
+I also made a course at Udemy where I learned more about HTML, CSS and Javascript, and I learned to use Sass and Gulp

 E-Mail Contact: alvarez2003marcos@gmail.com